Wind-WindKids/winding/samples/sophieandwind/winter.md

 @image:
 Sophie folding clothes into a small rolling suitcase.In the background a European looking kids bedroom, posters, bed, Golden Gate bridge on one of the posters, her suitcase.
 Small Bashful Lamb stuffed toy on the floor, far in the background.
-A backpack with Hawaiian patterns on it.
+A blue backpack with Hawaiian patterns on it.
 A globe on her desk.

 @anchor:
 ![A stuffed toy, Bashful Lamb.](bashful_lamb.jpg)